 In either case, to be honest, I’m just being academic to distract from the actual question.
 I don’t feel as though I have a clue where I want to be in 20 years.
 That’s not entirely true, but I have a hard time reconciling my openness to the future with my Type-A sense of “I must have a plan!
 I must be checking things off!
 I must be on track, whatever track that is!
 And if I’m not doing that every moment of the day, I’m an utter failure at life.”)
 In 20 years I’ll be 53 and my life will be more than half over.
 I can’t imagine how I’ll “really feel” then, any more than I could have imagined how I’d feel now when I was 13.
 How could I?

 Yes, I’ve had that moment, and I actually have a picture of it hanging up in my house to remind me of it.
-It feels awfully personal to me, but basically, to anybody else, that picture looks like a nondescript street scene, kind of an odd thing to have blown up and framed.
+It is awfully personal to me, but to anybody else, that picture is a nondescript street scene, an odd thing to have blown up and framed.
 But if I had to pick when I grew up, I’d pick that moment.
 And RWE is right.
 It wasn’t because of something someone else did or said, and it wasn’t planned or scheduled.
 I threw myself into something I new and scary and saw what happened.

 I realize, as I’m writing this, that I think I’m about to do that again.
 I can’t reasonably expect to have such good results twice, but I can’t help hoping.